AndrewPaulLund/cs205project/README.md

 one week!

 The primary overhead for genomic sequencing is now computation.
-The algorithms used are not easily parallelized, and do not scale linearly.
+The algorithms used are not easily parallelizable, and do not scale linearly.

 <img src="report_images/cost.png" width=500>